It’s the perennial problem for bloggers: how to get traffic on your website.

 The logic is simple: if someone claps or reblogs your content, more people are likely to see it.

 Which is why blogging platforms are worth spending time on in the first place.
-They will help you reach new audiences.
+They will help you reach new audiences and get traffic on your website.

 But what happens if you have few, or even zero, followers?